Sarpendon/WindowsGSM.SatisfactoryExperimentalServer/README.md

-# WindowsGSM.MythofEmpires
+# WindowsGSM.SatisfactoryExperimentalServer
-🧩 WindowsGSM plugin that provides Myth of Empires Dedicated server support!
+🧩 WindowsGSM plugin that provides Satisfactory Experimental Dedicated server support!

 🏷️ To be used with https://windowsgsm.com/